Garry Winogrand: Career

 He was awarded his second Guggenheim Fellowship in 1969 to continue exploring "the effect of the media on events", through the then novel phenomenon of events created specifically for the mass media.
 Between 1969 and 1976 he photographed at public events, producing 6,500 prints for Papageorge to select for his solo exhibition at MoMA, and book, Public Relations (1977).

-In 1975, Windogrand's high-flying reputation took a self-inflicted hit.
+In 1975, Winogrand's high-flying reputation took a self-inflicted hit.
 At the height of the feminist revolution, he produced Women Are Beautiful, a much-panned photo book that explored his fascination with the female form.
 "Most of Winogrand’s photos are taken of women in either vulgar or at least, questionable positions and seem to be taken unknown to them," says one critic.
 "This candid approach adds an element of disconnect between the viewer and the viewed, which creates awkwardness in the images themselves."

 He supported himself in the 1970s by teaching, first in New York.
 He moved to Chicago in 1971 and taught photography at the Institute of Design, Illinois Institute of Technology between 1971 and 1972.
 He moved to Texas in 1973 and taught in the Photography Program in the College of Fine Arts at the University of Texas at Austin between 1973 and 1978.
 He moved to Los Angeles in 1978.

 In 1979 he used his third Guggenheim Fellowship to travel throughout the southern and western United States investigating the social issues of his time.

 In his book Stock Photographs (1980) he showed "people in relation to each other and to their show animals" at the Fort Worth Fat Stock Show and Rodeo.

 Szarkowski, the Director of Photography at New York's MoMA, became an editor and reviewer of Winogrand's work.